yishanhe/WM-AS-thesis-latex-template/README.md

 \usepackage[T1]{fontenc}
 ```

-### Ways of install Arial font (Since Computer Modem is accepted, this font option is not favored.)
+### Ways of install Arial font

-Depends on you are using pdflatex, or latex, or xelatex, and the platforms,  there are different ways
+If you insist on usingf Arial font, depends on you are using pdflatex, or latex, or xelatex, and the platforms,
-to install arial fonts, we list a few here and expect pull request to this repo for latest methods to
+there are different ways to install arial fonts, we list a few here and expect pull request to this repo for latest methods to
 get the Arial font.

-#### MacOS or Ubuntu - Using PdfLaTeX or LaTeX
+#### 1. MacOS or Ubuntu - Using PdfLaTeX or LaTeX

 This method shows font as `A030` (tested in edit mode of PDFExpert), but it is Arial indeed.
 Might make this method less favored.
 Someone using this method needs to get consent from the office lady.